mdubied/mdubied.github.io/_pages/publications.md

 ## under review

 - **M. Dubied**, A. Lahr, M. Zeilinger, J. Köhler.
 July 2025. *A Robust and Adaptive MPC Formulation for Gaussian Process Models*.
-Submitted to Automatica and available on arXiv.
+Submitted to Automatica and available on <a href="https://arxiv.org/abs/2507.02098" target="_blank">arXiv</a>.

 ---